BryanSmith33/props-demo/README.md

 * `conditionally render` : We can tell React to display different components or data with a ternary or if/else statement.
 This works just like a normal ternary where we evaluate something.
 If it evaluates to `true` do this, else do something else.

+* `this.state ={}` : will set our initial data about the component.
+Used with class based components

+* `props` : Can be named whatever we want but should make sense.
+We use props to pass data/information from parent to child.
+This can be anything (functions, variables, something off of state)

+* `class based component` : uses the `class NAME extends Component {}` syntax.
+Has access to the constructor, state inside the constructor and lifecylce methods if you choose to use them.
+Accesses props by this.props.PROPNAME

+* `stateless functional components` : uses `const NAME = () => ()` OR `function NAME(){}` syntax.
+DOES NOT have direct access to state.
+Does not have access to lifecylce methods or constructors.
+Accesses props via props.PROPNAME. props needs to be passed in as argument to access.

+* `bind` : There are three ways to bind methods to the this keyword.
+One method is public class fields (look it up, we didn't cover it as it is experimental), using .bind like this.METHODNAME = this.METHODNAME.bind(this) or when the function is used using an arrow function like this onClick={() => this.METHODNAME()}

 ## Walkthrough

 If you are feeling shaky with props, no worries.
 Just keep after it.